stephenla/cloudsound/README.md

 [Details][phase-one]

 ### Phase 2: User Profile page.
-Track show page, track likes.
-Comments (~2 days)
+User edit, delete.
+Track show, edit, create. (~3 days)
 Create the user profile page.
 The user profile page will show the users bio, uploaded tracks, likes, playlists, following, and followers.

+Create user account page, where user can edit and delete account.
+Add links to the user's tracks and playlists

 Track show page will show short owner bio, track comments, and users who liked the track.

-Implement like button for tracks and adding comments.
-Comment model, views and subviews.
-Create Comments
+Implement track show, delete, edit.

 [Details][phase-two]

-### Phase 3: Playlist show, playlist likes.
-Following users (~ 2 day)
+### Phase 3: Playlist create, show, edit, delete.
+Add track to playlist (~2 day)
 Create Playlist link and form.

-Playlist show page will show short owner bio, tracks belonging to the playlist, and users who liked the playlist.
-Implement adding tracks to playlist and liking playlist.
+Playlist show page will show short user bio, tracks belonging to the playlist, and users who liked the playlist.
+Implement playlist create, show, edit, delete.

-Allow users to follow other users.
+Implement adding tracks to playlist.

+[Details][phase-three]

+### Phase 4: Comments, following, user Feeds. (~3 days)
+Implement adding comments to tracks.

+Implement following between users.
 Add following and unfollowing button to user profile page.
 Add following and followed pages to user profile page.

-[Details][phase-three]

-### Phase 4: User Feeds (~2 days)
 The users feed will be the `''` index route.
 The feed will be a list of tracks that the users followings have posted in chronological order.
-Index page will also show current users likes and playlists.
+Index page will also show users likes and playlists.

+[Details][phase-four]

+### Phase 5: Likes for playlist and tracks.
+User and track search. (~2 days)
+Implement liking tracks and playlists.

 Create a `search` route that will render a search form.
 Search will search both users and tracks by default, can be filtered to show only users or only tracks.

-[Details][phase-four]
+[Details][phase-five]

-### Phase 5: Drag and drop tracks into likes or playlists (~2 days)
+### Phase 6: Drag and drop tracks into likes or playlists (~2 days)
 Add drag and drop for TrackIndexItems into playlists or likes list.
 Any view with TrackIndexItems will have drag and drop.

-[Details][phase-five]

 ### Bonus Features (TBD)
 - [ ] Infinite scroll feed